Choosing the best places to stay in Bali is no easy task.

 Perfect for: Backpackers and digital nomads

-Canggu is the digital nomad hub and the best place to stay in Bali if you’re looking for a mix of trendy cafes, good nightlife, and coworking places.
-Oh, and influencers!
+Canggu is a digital nomad hub.
+It’s the best place to stay in Bali if you’re looking for a mix of trendy cafes, good nightlife, and coworking places.

 This hipster neighborhood has grown in popularity over the years.
 What was once the more chilled area of Bali is now one of the busiest.

-If you want to experience Canggu but prefer to stay somewhere among the rice fields, I highly recommend Pererenan.
+If you want to experience Canggu but prefer to stay somewhere among the lush rice paddies, I highly recommend Pererenan.
 It’s right next to Canggu but less chaotic.

 Things to do in Canggu